Skip to content

 Phonics and Reading

-Throughout Foundation Stage and Key Stage One, pupils are taught phonics explicitly by following Letters and Sounds.
-For more information regarding phonics, please see our Phonics Policy.
+Throughout Foundation Stage and Key Stage One, pupils are taught phonics explicitly.
+KS1 are currently using Flying with Phonics and Reception are following Partnership Phonics.
+For more information regarding Foundation Stage phonics, please see our Early Reading page here.

 Reading in Key Stage 1 and Key Stage 2

 As the children progress through school, the main focus moves towards enriching comprehension skills.
 We are passionate about not only teaching children to decode the words on the page, but gain a deeper understanding of what they are reading.
-Pupils in Years 1 - 6 have a weekly explicit reading lesson alongside Reading Skills Sessions.
+Pupils in Years 1 - 6 have a weekly explicit reading lesson.
+Children in Y1 have one-to-one reading sessions on a weekly basis and this progresses to whole class daily guided reading during Y2.
+These daily Guided Reading sessions follow progressive extracts from quality texts.
+Each day has a specific focus.
+On Monday we work on reading fluency skills; Tuesday is the time we focus on vocabulary; Wednesday is the day for retrieval or visualisation; Thursday looks at inference, comprehension and understanding and Friday is the day we look at prediction skills.

-For more information regarding how reading is taught, please see our Reading Policy.
+For more information regarding how reading is taught, please see our English Policy.

 How to help with your child’s reading at home: